 Running a business, while rewarding, can be a difficult and demanding task.
-In order for a company to be successful, you need an effective marketing strategy, talented employees and positive cashflow.
-This means, that as a business owner, amongst your many other skills, you must be able to effectively manage your company’s expenditure.
+In order for a company to be successful, you need an effective marketing strategy, talented employees and positive cash flow.
+This means, that as a business owner, amongst your many other skills, you must be able to effectively manage your company’s expenditure including your energy costs.

 Of course, when looking to save money, upgrading everything to more energy efficient models would require a large investment and therefore, is not a solution.
 However, when old appliances or equipment do need replacing, make sure to choose A-rated models, as these will use less energy and could therefore help to reduce utility bills.